cordell-stocker/CORC/README.md

 ## Version: 1.0.0

+### This program is released under license CORC (GPL version 3)

 ### Authors:

 - Cordell Stocker
   - Author of CORC
 - Lucas Burdell
-  - Author of Blackburn CardFramework (BBCF), the predecessor of this project.
+  - Author of Blackburn CardFramework (BBCF), the predecessor of CORC.

 ### Special thanks to: